Sáhkku: The soldiers' movement

 Soldiers must be activated in order - frontmost soldier first.

 Unlike in Lágesvuotna sáhkku, unactivated soldiers may very well be captured.

 It is not allowed to move a piece onto a sárggis occupied by a soldier in your own army.

 Furthermore, a soldier may not jump (move past) a soldier of its own army.
 Players may agree to not use this rule, before initiating a game.

 The moving pattern of the soldiers is different from that of Lágesvuotna sáhkku.
 Soldiers move towards the right in their home row, left on the middle row, and towards the right in the enemy row - but upon returning from the enemy's home row and having for the second time traversed the middle row, the soldiers head back up into the enemy's home row again, and never return to their own home row.

 This moving pattern is called vuosttut.
 The game can also be played mieđut.
 In the latter case, one player follows the pattern described above but the other player moves in the opposite direction: left in the home row, right in the middle row, left in the enemy row.
-This leads the players' soldiers to "chase" one another across the middle row and enter each others' home rows "from behind".
+This leads the players' soldiers to "chase" one another across the middle row and enter each other's home rows "from behind".